Algorithms for group isomorphism via group extensions and cohomology: Introduction

+Despite this situation and considerable attention to \GpI, prior to 2009 the actual developments towards algorithms with worst-case guaranteed running time polynomial in $|G|$ essentially stopped at abelian groups, although there have been impressive practical advances (see, \eg, the theses \cite{smith,howden} and references therein for nice overviews).
+Isomorphism of abelian groups has long been known to be solvable in polynomial time \cite{Sav80, Ilio85, Vik96, Kav07}.
+The next natural group class after abelian groups---class 2 nilpotent groups, whose quotient by their center is abelian---turns out to be formidable (see \cite{GZ, LW12, BMW15} for efficient algorithms in some restricted cases).

-Beginning in 2009 there were several advances, starting with Le Gall \cite{Gal09}.
+Beginning in 2009 there were several advances on worst-case guaranteed algorithms, starting with Le Gall \cite{Gal09}.
 In \cite{BCQ}, following \cite{BCGQ}, Babai \etal developed a polynomial-time algorithm for groups with no abelian normal subgroups.
-This suggests the presence of abelian normal subgroups as a bottleneck.\footnote{ Abelian direct factors, as in $H \times \Z_n$ are not a bottleneck however: Kayal and Nezhmetdinov \cite{KN09} and Wilson \cite{Wil10} gave polynomial-time algorithms to decompose a direct product into its direct factors.
-For polynomial-time algorithms, one may thus assume that the groups under consideration are \emph{directly indecomposable}: they cannot be written as a direct product of two nontrivial groups.} With this in mind, Babai and Qiao \cite{BQ} developed a polynomial-time algorithm for a special class of non-nilpotent solvable groups, building on \cite{Gal09, QST11}.
-In 2013, Rosenbaum \cite{Rosen} exhibited a deterministic $n^{0.5\log n+o(\log n)}$-time algorithm for solvable groups, developing ideas of Wagner \cite{Wag11}.
-Very recently, Rosenbaum developed a general algorithmic technique that brings the time complexity of \GpI to $n^{0.5\log n+o(\log n)}$.
-To summarize, at present it is crucial to understand indecomposable$^{\text{\ref{fn:indecomp}}}$ groups with abelian normal subgroups to develop $n^{o(\log n)}$-time algorithms.
+This suggests the presence of abelian normal subgroups as a bottleneck.
+With this in mind, Babai and Qiao \cite{BQ} developed a polynomial-time algorithm for a special class of non-nilpotent solvable groups, building on \cite{Gal09, QST11}; this was recently extended by the present authors to the so-called groups of tame extensions \cite{GQ15}.
+In \cite{LW12}, Lewis and Wilson made intriguing progress on $p$-groups: They gave a polynomial-time algorithm for quotients of generalized Heisenberg groups, a decently large subclass of $p$-groups of class 2.
+Rosenbaum's recent works \cite{Rosen,Rosen2} (some of them building on ideas of Wagner \cite{Wag11}) lead to an $n^{1/4\log n+O(1)}$-time algorithm for \GpI (see \cite[Sec.
+2.2]{GR16}).
+To summarize, at present it is crucial to understand indecomposable groups with abelian normal subgroups to develop $n^{o(\log n)}$-time algorithms.

+Given these developments, we are at an interesting crossroads: First, as several nontrivial algorithms with worst-case guarantees have recently been developed (or worst-case guarantees proven for previously known algorithms), it is reasonable to reflect back to see if there is some common pattern or structure to these results.
+Second, of course, we should continue to improve the state of the art by developing more $n^{o(\log n)}$-time algorithms for special group classes.
+Finally, class 2 nilpotent groups seem to remain the bottleneck, but despite heuristic evidence, it is still desirable to formalize a reduction from the general case to this seeming bottleneck.